 2.2.1 Infrastructure Project Finance: Sponsors

-Individuals, organisations or a combination of the two that originate and drive Project Development.
-The Sponsors often start the process of development for a Project and is mainly the “jockeys” backed to make a success of it.
+Sponsors are individuals, organisations or a combination of the two that originate and drive project development.
+They often start a project’s development process and are mainly the “jockeys” backed to make it successful.

 2.2.2 Implementation Contractors

-Consists of a combination of Engineers, Built Environment Professionals, EPC and/or Construction Contractors.
-These parties are engaged throughout the development process of the Project to identify capital expenditure and implementation costs.
+This comprises a combination of Engineers, Built Environment Professionals, EPC and/or Construction Contractors.
+These parties are engaged throughout the Project’s development process to identify capital expenditures and implementation costs.
 All contractors are tied in based on contracts that are developed to incorporate the various areas of implementation and construction.
-These contracts can often be a deal killer in the Project Finance world, as detail as to what funder requirements are may be overlooked.
+These contracts can often be a deal killer in the project finance world, as details of funder requirements may be overlooked.

 2.2.3 Equipment Suppliers

-Equipment suppliers also play a big role during the development and “construction” phases of a Project.
-They contribute their equipment in exchange for an economic benefit which adds up the capital expenditure of the Project.
+Equipment suppliers also play a big role during a project’s development and “construction” phases.
+They contribute their equipment in exchange for an economic benefit, which adds to the project’s capital expenditure.
 Solid contracts, which fall in line with funder requirements, should always be put into place for the supply of equipment, with specific attention given to items such as lead times on orders placed, bonds and guarantees required and possibilities of the vendor.

 2.2.4 O&M Contractors

-These contractors usually start delivering their services once the construction or implementation of a Project has been finalised.
-They participate in ensuring the operations of the Project is performed and may include services such as maintenance, the supply of operational capability and resources, logistical management and maintenance etc. Again, funders usually focus on the contracts for these guys to evaluate the overall bankability of the Project.
+These contractors usually start delivering their services once the construction or implementation of a project has been finalised.
+They participate in ensuring the operations of the project are performed and may include services such as maintenance, the supply of operational capability and resources, logistical management and maintenance, etc. Again, funders usually focus on the contracts for these guys to evaluate the overall bankability of the project.

 2.2.5 Infrastructure Project Finance: Others

-Although the main players in a Project Finance environment have been listed above, often SPV’s incurs expenses on the services of various consultants for successful development.
-These may include environmental-, legal-, financial- and other advisors, insurance brokers and companies, logistical partners, clearing agents etc. These are the essential service delivery agents required to stitch together the main elements required for Project Finance to succeed.
+Although the main players in a project finance environment have been listed above, SPVs often incur expenses for the services of various consultants for successful development.
+These may include environmental-, legal-, financial- and other advisors, insurance brokers and companies, logistical partners, clearing agents, etc. These are the essential service delivery agents required to stitch together the main elements for project finance to succeed.

 2.3 Supply

-Stability and security of supply contribute to the effectiveness of a Project and obtaining supply at the right price and terms will almost certainly boost the Project’s bottom line.
-Supply can take various forms: It can be the fuel which is stored and transported through a tank farm, grain which takes up capacity in a silo, electricity and fibre optic connectivity to a data centre or water, yeast, grain and hops into a brewery.
+Stability and supply security contribute to the effectiveness of a project, and obtaining supply at the right price and terms will almost certainly boost the project’s bottom line.
+Supply can take various forms; it can be the fuel which is stored and transported through a tank farm, grain which takes up capacity in a silo, electricity and fibre optic connectivity to a data centre or water, yeast, grain and hops into a brewery.

-As supply is a key element in the optimal functioning of a Project, financiers place a huge emphasis on the terms, practicalities and circumstances surrounding supply (in the form of supply agreements) into the Project.
-Supply is a key element, not only for the implementation and operation of a successful project but also to obtain Project Finance.
+As supply is a key element in the optimal functioning of a project, financiers emphasise the terms, practicalities and circumstances surrounding supply (in the form of supply agreements) in the project.
+Supply is a key element not only for the implementation and operation of a successful project but also for obtaining project finance.

 2.4 Off-take

 Any business functions on revenue generated.
-In a Project environment, revenue is derived from an off-taker.
-This can take the form of a tenant paying to utilise office space, a client paying to transport gas through a pipeline, or even a farmer that leases hydroponic planting space.
-Without an off-take/rs no revenue will be derived.
-Thus, without an offtake/rs, required returns, expected for funding provided, will not see the light of day.
+In a project environment, revenue is derived from an off-taker.
+This can take the form of a tenant paying to utilise office space, a client paying to transport gas through a pipeline, or even a farmer leasing hydroponic planting space.
+Without an off-take/rs, no revenue will be derived.
+Thus, without an off-take/rs, required returns, expected for funding provided, will not see the light of day.

-Project Finance generally leverages on off-take (viewed in conjunction with the free cash flow generation capability that originates from it) as a pillar for serviceability of required returns.
-It is often the starting point of any evaluation for a Project, by a Project Financier, and the terms surrounding the off-take (and thus flow of cash) often drives the investment decision.
+Project finance generally leverages off-take (viewed in conjunction with the free cash flow generation capability that originates from it) as a pillar for the serviceability of required returns.
+It is often the starting point of any project evaluation by a project financier, and the terms surrounding the off-take (and thus the flow of cash) often drive the investment decision.

 2.5 Infrastructure Project Finance: Legislative & Environmental Impacts

-Any legitimate business is governed by legislation, rules and regulation.
-Whether it is enforced by the government, local or international agencies, -associations or other third parties, laws and regulation has a significant impact on the operations of a business.
-A Project is not different.
-Compliance with laws and regulation is a must for optimal functioning of any Project.
-Even more so, with Infrastructure Projects, compliance with environmental laws and regulations has nowadays become very topical.
+Any legitimate business is governed by legislation, rules and regulations.
+Whether enforced by the government, local or international agencies, associations or other third parties, laws and regulations significantly impact a business’s operations.
+A project is no different.
+Compliance with laws and regulations is a must for the optimal functioning of any project.
+Even more so, with infrastructure Projects, compliance with environmental laws and regulations has become very topical nowadays.

-Infrastructure often has an impact on the environment.
-Generally, governments and international associations have specific rules and regulations in place to help protect the environment, which is enforced continuously.
+Infrastructure often impacts the environment.
+Generally, governments and international associations have specific rules and regulations to help protect the environment, which are continuously enforced.
 In most instances, authorisation is required from specific bodies to implement infrastructure projects in specific areas.
-For this, Project owners or Sponsors, need to do Environmental Impact Assessments before the implementation of their projects, to satisfy the relevant bodies that their Projects will not detrimentally affect the Environment.
+For this, project owners or sponsors need to do environmental impact assessments before implementing their projects to satisfy the relevant bodies and ensure that their projects will not detrimentally affect the environment.

-Furthermore, other laws and legislation may have a significant impact on Projects.
-Think anti-money laundering legislation, anti-competitive behaviour prohibitive legislation, tax legislation, trade legislation, stock exchange legislation, banking and credit regulatory legislation etc.
+Furthermore, other laws and legislation may significantly impact projects.
+Think anti-money laundering legislation, anti-competitive behaviour prohibitive legislation, tax legislation, trade legislation, stock exchange legislation, banking and credit regulatory legislation, etc.

-Very often Project Financiers commit to comply to relevant pieces of legislation, and if not done, may be at risk of fines, penalties and possible retraction of committed funds from underlying investors.
-Compliance with relevant laws and legislation is thus a crucial element in the successful implementation of Projects and raising of Project Finance.
+Very often, project financiers commit to complying with relevant legislation.
+If they do not, they may be at risk of fines, penalties and possible retraction of committed funds from underlying investors.
+Compliance with relevant laws and legislation is thus a crucial element in successfully implementing projects and raising project finance.

 2.6 Infrastructure Project Finance: Security & Insurance

 Any business needs to be covered in the event of things going wrong.
-This principle applies throughout in a Project Finance environment.
-Essential mitigation against risks that can’t be hedged on a natural or operational basis can in most circumstances only be implemented through insuring against losses that arise from circumstances that are out of the control of Project owners.
-Similarly, Project Financiers often require security or insurance for the investments made into Projects.
+This principle applies throughout a Project Finance environment.
+Essential mitigation against risks that can’t be hedged on a natural or operational basis can, in most circumstances, only be implemented through insuring against losses that arise from circumstances that are out of the control of project owners.
+Similarly, project Financiers often require security or insurance for project investments.
 This protects them against unforeseen circumstances that may lead to the required returns on investment not being realised.

 These types of loss inhibitors or protection can take various forms, depending on the nature of the Project.
-Physical security put down usually takes the front stage in a Project Financier’s books (as with any other funder).
-Thus, if you put up your assets owned (physical and non-physical) as security against non-settlement of required returns, your Project is more de-risked in a Project Funders eyes.
+Physical security usually takes the front stage in a Project Financier’s books (as with any other funder).
+Thus, if you put up your owned assets (physical and non-physical) as security against non-settlement of required returns, your Project is more de-risked in a project funder’s eyes.

-The aim of Project Finance, however, is to see whether the risks related to a Project, can’t be successfully mitigated through the use of alternative forms of security.
-Normal insurance practices often play a big role in contributing to mitigation – i.e. insurance against theft, bad debts etc. In more complicated circumstances, insurance for cross border transactions (export credit insurance), the cession of income and off-take agreements, performance and operational guarantees and hedges can be put into place to bring investment associated risks down to an acceptable level.
-These kinds of services and instruments usually require the need for inputs from specialised service providers that understand the intricacies that revolve around them.
+The aim of project finance, however, is to see whether the risks related to a project can’t be successfully mitigated through alternative forms of security.
+Normal insurance practices often play a big role in mitigation, i.e., insurance against theft, bad debts, etc. In more complicated circumstances, insurance for cross-border transactions (export credit insurance), the cession of income and off-take agreements, performance and operational guarantees and hedges can be put into place to bring investment-associated risks down to an acceptable level.
+These services and instruments usually require input from specialised service providers who understand the intricacies around them.

 2.7 Funders